indrekis/cpm_img/ReadMe.md

 - up to **40** total prioritized candidates

 If a priority tier produces one or more successful mounts, lower-priority tiers are not probed further.
 However, all candidates from the successful tier are still checked so that aliases or near-equivalent `diskdef` entries are visible to the user.

+## Image metainformation details

+The virtual file with image details -- metainformation, named  `__CPM_DISK_INFO__.TXT`, is formed in memory and is not stored in the CP/M directory or in the disk image.
+It can be viewed with **F3** or copied out of the archive.
+Deleting it or copying it back has no effect and does not modify the image.

+The generated text uses an INI-like format and includes:

+- image/container name, physical size, logical disk size, and write support,
+- selected `diskdef`, format-selection source, and probing information,
+- sector, track, block, boot-area, offset, skew, and extent parameters,
+- CP/M variant and supported filesystem features,
+- used/free allocation blocks and directory entries,
+- logical file count, physical extent count, and user areas present,
+- CP/M Plus disk label, label password, and label timestamps,
+- CP/M Plus per-file password entries, protection modes, and decoded passwords,
+- the level of structural validation performed while mounting the image.

+CP/M Plus passwords are intentionally shown as plain text.
+They use a reversible one-byte XOR encoding and are treated as historical metadata.

+The name does not conform to CP/M 8.3 naming rules, so it cannot conflict with a real file stored on a supported CP/M disk.

+The pseudo-file can be disabled in `cpmdiskimg.ini`.

 ## Logging